 Those who have diabetes should get checked every year.
 Patients with high blood pressure, heart diseases or a family history of kidney failure should talk to their health care provider about an appropriate schedule.

 Kidney disease often has no symptoms until the kidneys are badly damaged.
 So the only way to know how well our kidneys are working is to get tested.
-And the sooner kidney disease is diagnosed, the sooner treatment can begin to protect the kidneys.
+And the sooner kidney disease is diagnosed, the sooner treatment can begin.

 Chronic kidney disease (CKD) means lasting damage to the kidneys has occurred and the condition of the kidneys will worsen over time if the disease is left untreated.
-This can eventually lead to kidney failure, or end-stage renal disease (ESRD), which will need to be treated with dialysis or a kidney transplant.
+This can eventually lead to kidney failure, or end-stage renal disease, which needs to be treated with dialysis or a kidney transplant.

 Controlling blood pressure and diabetes through a healthy lifestyle is the best way to prevent chronic kidney disease and its progression to kidney failure.
 Following these tips can lower the risk: